kliment-olechnovic/voronota/expansion_js/README.markdown

-        --use-scwrl                          flag to use Scwrl4 to rebuild side-chains --guess-chain-names                  flag to guess chain names based on sequence nubmering --order-by-residue-id                flag to order atoms by residue ids --as-assembly                        flag to treat input file as biological assembly --help | -h                          flag to display help message and exit
+        --use-scwrl                          flag to use Scwrl4 to rebuild side-chains --guess-chain-names                  flag to guess chain names based on sequence nubmering --order-by-residue-id                flag to order atoms by residue ids --input-is-script                    flag to treat input file as vs script --as-assembly                        flag to treat input file as biological assembly --help | -h                          flag to display help message and exit